 Like the other types of deeds mentioned here, it technically transfers the ownership of a property from the grantor to the grantee.
 What the Bargain and Sale Deed is really saying is it’s transferring the right to sell the property in the future.
 It doesn’t cover any guarantees around the title – which the actual legal right to owning the property!

-In simple terms, the Bargain and Sale Deed transfers the right to the grantee to sell that property in the future, but does not necessarily transfer the title of the property.
+In simple terms, the Bargain and Sale Deed transfers the right to the grantee to sell that property in the future but does not necessarily transfer the title of the property.

 Sneaky!
 So, you’re not guaranteed actual title and ownership to the property, nor are you guaranteed that the property is free and clear of any debts or liens and other encumbrances.
 The grantor is not taking any credit or responsibility for what happened to the property before or after their ownership.
 The grantor is essentially washing their hands of the property.

-Use of this deed implies that the seller might have the proper title to the lot, and might be allowed to convey it - but it’s not guaranteed and there are no consequences.
-I would avoid buying property with this deed!
+Use of this deed implies that the seller might have the proper title to the lot, and might be allowed to convey it – but it’s not guaranteed and there are no consequences.
+I would avoid buying a property with this deed!